Why I started running

 First race ever in the Stavanger Marathon 10K

+I don’t enter a lot of races.
 I try to find a race that is unique and different, which is the reason I joined the Bèrghem Ultra running club in Norway.

 Taking part in the Schwarzwald Marathon